togzhanunimi/Project-2---Mind-the-gap/README.md

 # Mind the Gap (P2): Measuring and Mitigating Gender Bias in DistilBERT

-## Project Overview
+📌 Project Overview

-The aim of this project is to:
-1. Evaluate gender bias in a lightweight transformer model (DistilBERT) using the StereoSet benchmark.
+This project analyzes and mitigates gender stereotype bias in the lightweight transformer model DistilBERT using the StereoSet benchmark.
-2. Apply **Counterfactual Data Augmentation (CDA)** by generating gender-swapped profession-related sentences.
+The workflow follows the official “Mind the Gap” methodology:

+Bias Evaluation (baseline)

+Counterfactual Data Augmentation (CDA)

+Fine-Tuning

+Re-evaluation and comparison

+All experiments are efficient, transparent, and reproducible.

+🎯 Objectives

+Evaluate gender bias using Pseudo Log-Likelihood (PLL) on StereoSet

+Generate CDA data via gender-swapped profession templates

-3. Fine-tune the model with CDA data.
+Fine-tune the model on:

-4. Re-evaluate the model and compare baseline vs mitigated results.
+CDA-only data

+Balanced CDA + original sentences

+Compare baseline vs mitigated models using SS (Stereotype Score) & LM (Language Modeling Score)

 ## Results
 - **Baseline SS%**: 41.5